renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/cache.md

 $ vul server --cache-backend redis://localhost:6379 --redis-tls
 ```

-Trivy also supports for connecting to Redis with your certificates.
+Vul also supports for connecting to Redis with your certificates.
 You need to specify `--redis-ca` , `--redis-cert` , and `--redis-key` options.

 ```